thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Markdown XML (MDX):** combines Markdown with JSX, allowing developers to embed React components directly inside Markdown
 * **[GitKraken](https://learn.gitkraken.com/courses/git-foundations):** graphical Git client and with visualizations forde branches, commits, and pull requests
 * **Google Lighthouse:** an open-source auditing tool that analyzes web pages for performance, accessibility, and SEO
-* **GitHub Gist:** a lightweight GitHub feature for storing, sharing, and version-controlling individual code snippets and text files.
+* **GitHub Gist:** a lightweight GitHub feature for storing, sharing, and version-controlling individual code snippets and text files
+* **Linktree:** a link-in-bio platform that lets users share multiple links through a single customizable landing page

+## Marketing Tools
+* **AWS Simple Messaging Service (SMS):** a fully managed messaging service by AWS used to send notifications and enable pub/sub comms
+* **AWS Simple Email Service (SES):** a cloud-based email service by Amazon used to send, receive, and emails at scale
+* **Mailchimp:** an email marketing and automation platform used to create campaigns, manage audiences, and track marketing performance
+* **Customer Relationship Management (CRM):** a system or strategy used to manage a company’s interactions, relationships, and data
+     * **Salesforce:** a cloud-based CRM platform used to manage sales, customer service, marketing, and business workflows
+     * **Hubspot:** a marketing automation platform that helps businesses manage sales, customer service, and inbound marketing
+* **Canva:** an online graphic design platform that enables users to create visual content for a variety of design reasons
+* **Adobe:** a software company known for creative and digital media tools

 ## UGA Courses